 Off the plane I went, into the bowels of the airport medical clinic.
 Out came açaí from the bottom of my stomach.
 Thank heavens Rio has wastebaskets.
 Back to Sheri’s, I pushed myself up to beetle to the bathroom, sensing something was happening internally, oh my.
 Brazil berries all over again.

 Then it burst forth – vomitus shot from my mouth seemingly with no control towards a hallway closet, the carpet, and the worst - Sheri’s precious pillow of the UK flag.
-I just regurgitated all over her native country.
-Our friendship could be effectively over.

 1. Cooking rocks.
 I use to detest wasting 1 or 2 precious hours preparing meals.
 So I instituted the proportionate school of cooking.
 Take Sunday to make a load of food, dole portions into Tupperware – hallelujah!
 Good for the work week.
 Lately I’ve rediscovered culinary delights – spices, unusual ingredients, exotic recipes.
 Take today’s breakfast: flax pancakes topped with a honey infused strawberry sauce.

 2. Trees are green.
 What was blatantly obvious never registered with me.
 My new favorite ritual in the mornings is grabbing a breakfast seat outside to watch trees sway in the breeze.
 Did you know there are over 100,000 species of trees scattered across the world?
 That’s a lot of tree watching.
 Can’t wait.

 3. I can type anywhere.
 With a steady wi-fi signal, naturally.
 The concept of not being chained to my desk or the printer for 9+ hours is surreal.
 Nowadays you’ll find me on a patio, a coffee shop or my sister’s living room, pounding away productively on the keyboard.